qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 ### Setup SSH Keys and Config

 SSH is used by ansible to configure nodes in the cluster.
 Each node must be reachable from the ansible configuration node.
 Setup an ssh key for a common user so one can configure all nodes in the inventory.
+The prefered way is to create an ssh key without a password.
 If you add a password to your ssh key you must use an ssh-agent on the ansible machine.
 The ssh-agent will cache the password and encrypt it.
 We will now copy this ssh id to all nodes in the cluster so the authorized_keys will be configured and setup for ssh on each node.
 It is important to note that the **ssh user must have sudo rights** on each node for the ansible scripts will install items that require sudo privileges.
 You can use the ssh-copy-id tool to handle setting up the authorized_keys, ... etc on the target machine.

 ```bash
 mkdir ~/.ssh;chmod 700 ~/.ssh